How do I determine if bankruptcy is necessary or helpful for my situation?

 Chapter 7 or liquidation bankruptcy

 This is typically the most preferable chapter for consumers, but not everyone qualifies.
 Chapter 7 allows you to keep certain exempt property and will discharge (or cancel) your debts with certain exceptions.
 A chapter 7 bankruptcy trustee will be appointed to sell, for the benefit of your creditors, your non-exempt property which you cannot keep.
 In order to use chapter 7, you must illustrate that your income does not exceed certain levels as compared to the median income in your state for a household of your size.

 Chapter 13 individual reorganization

 Not everyone is eligible to use Chapter 7.
-For example, if your income is sufficient to fund a Chapter 13 repayment plan, after deducting certain allowed expenses and monthly payments for child support, tax debts, secured debts (such as a mortgage or car loan), and other types of debts, you will not be permitted to use Chapter 7.
+For example, if your income is sufficient to fund a Chapter 13 repayment plan, you will not be permitted to use Chapter 7.
 In order to then qualify for chapter 13, your unsecured and secured debts may not exceed certain threshold amounts.

 Chapter 11 individual reorganization

 Most everyone recognizes chapter 11 as a reorganization tool for businesses.
 What most people do not know is that individuals can reorganize using chapter 11; however, because it is more expensive and complex in nature and generally used by high net worth individuals, it is rarely chosen.